 The Club is partnering Packington School in a programme of creating nature conservation awareness in the young people.
 The Club has assisted with the provision of a bird hide and bird feeders.

 The Club is actively promoting the recycling of ink cartridges and mobile phones amongst its members and friends.
-This scheme is now being rolled out to include non-ferrous metals.
+This scheme is now being rolled out to include non-ferrous metals which are being used to build a medical heli-pad.